PseudoKnight/CHDiscord/README.md

 Set a user's server muted state.
 Member can be a user's numeric id or name.
 Throws NotFoundException if a member by that name or id doesn't exist or is not connected to a voice channel.
-Requires the 'Deafen Members' permission.
+Requires the 'Mute Members' permission.

 ### discord_member_move_voice_channel(member, channel)
 Moves a member to another voice channel.